microsoft/react-native-windows-samples/docs/native-modules-jsvalue.md

 >**This documentation and the underlying platform code is a work in progress.**

-JSValue is a native, immutable invariant value type, and is meant to hold any of the commonly used JS types: bools, ints, doubles, strings, arrays, and objects.
+JSValue is a native, immutable invariant value type, and is meant to hold any of the commonly used JS types: `bool`s, `int`s, `double`s, `string`s, arrays, and objects.
 It is provided for native developers (writing native modules or view managers) who want an equivalent to the `folly::dynamic` type that is compatible with the WinRT ABI surface provided by `Microsoft.ReactNative`.

 Two JSValue implementations are provided: one for C++ developers in the `Microsoft.ReactNative.Cxx` shared project, and one for C# developers in the `Microsoft.ReactNative.SharedManaged` project.